hcxxstl/hcxxstl/_posts/2021-07-18-screen-command.md

 ## You can use it for

-* Run command in a seperate session in the background
+* Run command in a separate session in the background
 * Display multiple session in one terminal window
 * Keep jobs running after logging out remote server
 * Share a session with other user